 Day 5Demir Kapija - Stobi – Demir Kapija (B, L, D) (64 km)

 Breakfast.
 Today we drive to the biggest archaeological site in Macedonia, Stobi.
 Besides the ruins of palaces and ancient temples, the oldest synagogue in Europe, from 1st century A.D., is found in this archaeological site.
 We drive back in Popova Kula for cocking classes and lunch.
 Free afternoon to explore the wine area on own.
-Tonight we have a dinner in one of the oldest wineries in the country, Queen Maria Winery.
+Tonight we have dinner in one of the oldest wineries in the country, Queen Maria Winery.
 The story starts back in 1927.
 After being consulted by his Royal experts that among other places in the Balkans, the land near the legendary gorge ‘Demir Kapija’ is most fertile and perfect for growing grapes and wine production, King Aleksandar Karadjordjevic decided to build his royal property there.
-His ambition was to create a wine and a place with extraordinary quality exclusively for the needs of the Royal Family.
+His ambition was to create a wine place with extraordinary quality exclusively for the needs of the Royal Family.
 The king named the property ‘Queen Maria’ after his wife, Maria Karadjordjevic.
 Overnight.

 Day 6 Demir Kapija - Bitola - Ohrid (B, L, D) (205 km)